MAHMOUD-ELALFY/MillCion-.Blockchain/README.md

-# MillCion Blockchain
+# MillCion Blockchain 💰

-A minimal custom blockchain structure for MillCion cryptocurrency.
+A next-generation custom blockchain project built with Substrate, powering the **MCN Token**.

+- 🔐 Secure, scalable, and decentralized
+- 🪙 Fixed supply: 21,000,000 MCN
+- ⚙️ Based on Rust & Substrate
+- 🌍 Built for future DeFi and AI integrations

+> "To position MillCion as a cornerstone in the future of global financial independence."